tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 The diner trusts Google's word and lets you in.

-- ✅ Convenient
+- ✅ Super convenient - no need to make a new account
-- ⚠️ Adds complexity and relies on third-party trust
+- ⚠️ Adds complexity and relies on someone else's ID check and rules

 ---